fivetran/fivetran_sdk/tools/destination-tester/README.md

 The tester by default reads all input files from local data folder and executes them in the alphabetical order they appear.
 You can specify a single input file to be read and executed using this option.
 Providing just the filename is sufficient.

 #### --schema-name
 The tester by default creates `tester` named schema.
-This option tells the tester to create a different schema name than the default.
+This option allows the tester to run with different schema name.

 #### --disable-operation-delay
-The tester by default delays operations to simulate a real sync.
-This boolean option tells the tester to not simulate a real sync.
+The tester by default adds delay to operation for real time simulation, set this boolean to disable delay.